tawebbcn/bcn-webdev-checklists/mini-projects.md

 - define time available (e.g. 4 hours)
 - define if students will present 1/2 mins what they did (factor in time)
 - show examples of what they can do
-- ask them "before coming to the bootcamp, what were you dreaming you can do your own after a while"
+- ask them "before coming to the bootcamp, what were you dreaming you could do on your own after a while"
 - explain purpose
   - apply what they learned so far to what they love
   - experiment with project setting (less directed than DE/PP)